deadflowers/bitcurrents-log-analyzer/README.md

 ### Analyze:
 The dashboard will load with the new dark theme.

 - Enter the directory where your logs are stored or copied to.
 Default is `.`
+- Hit "List" button to see log files in that directory
 - Optionally, enter a path fragment to track in the "Track Custom Path"
-- Click the "Analyze Logs" button.
+- Click the "Analyze Logs" button and wait a moment.

-Tip: in the app you can use sample logs provided `combined.log` in the main project folder.
+You can use sample logs provided in './sample_logs' in the project folder, where you will find `combined.log`.
 Just entr `.` as directory to search logs then choose in the next area specific file `combined.log`

 The charts will populate, and the detailed IP table will appear below.
 You can now distinguish OS/Bot and any suspicious paths hit directly in the table.
 - Add new paths to your watchlist on-the-fly using the "Add to Suspicious List" feature.